2018ik/2018ik.github.io/_wiki/vital_groups.markdown

 ## The God-ordained Way

 1. The first step is begetting
-2. The second step is feeding
+2. The second step is feeding/nourishing
-3. The third step is perfecting
+3. The third step is perfecting/teaching
 4. The fourth step is building